janneyow/janneyow.github.io/assets/cv/rendercv_output/J-Anne_Yow_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Led the development of a personalized robot-assisted feeding system, ensuring ethical compliance and timely procurement of resources to advance project milestones.],[Mentored seven undergraduate students on final year projects, providing strategic guidance in research direction, methodology and technical problem-solving.],[Contributed to preparing funding proposals and established research collaborations with overseas institutes.],)
+    #v(design-highlights-top-margin);#highlights([Led the development of a personalized robot-assisted feeding system, integrating perception, control, and language-based user interaction for adaptive assistance.],[Managed project planning, resource coordination, and ethical and safety compliance for system development and user trials.],[Contributed to funding proposals and helped initiate research collaborations with overseas institutes.],[Scoped and mentored undergraduate final-year projects, providing guidance on research direction, methodology and technical implementation.],)
   ],
 )